Always celebrated on the first Sunday after Labor Day: Sept. 7, 2014

 - Hallmark offers more than 40 Grandparents Day cards, including cards for first-time grandparents and great-grandparents, as well as from parent to grandparent to acknowledge and show appreciation for grandparents’ increasing involvement in their grandchildren’s lives.

-- Cards appropriate for grandparents who live with their grandchildren also are new this year.
+- Cards appropriate for grandparents who live with their grandchildren are available.

 - Card prices begin at 99 cents.